Richard’s main policy was to establish and sustain stability in England and to him this meant preserving the Plantagenet dynasty.

 Heir to the Throne

-After the coronation in July 1483 his next move was to ‘meet the people’ by going on a Royal Progress via Oxford, Gloucester, Tewkesbury, Warwick, Coventry, Leicester, Nottingham and Pontefract, reaching York at the end of August: all places of significance during the previous Wars of the Roses.
+After the coronation in July 1483 his next move was to ‘meet the people’ by going on a Royal Progress via Oxford, Gloucester, Tewkesbury, Warwick, Coventry, Leicester, Nottingham and Pontefract, reaching York at the end of August.
+These were all places of significance during the Wars of the Roses.

 At York Minster at a lavish ceremony in September 1483 he achieved, at least temporarily, the third objective by naming his only son, Edward of Middleham, as Prince of Wales.